-I want to share with you a super easy hack for making a swim cover up.
-They are great for throwing on after getting out of the water to dry off and stay covered.
+I want to share with you a super easy swimsuit cover up tutorial.
+The swim covers are great for throwing on after getting out of the water to dry off and stay covered.
 We can hack any hooded pattern for this.
-You can do it with an adult or child sized pattern.
-So gather your supplies and lets get started, you’ll be surprised how quick it is.
+You can do the swimsuit cover up tutorial with an adult or child sized pattern.
+So gather your supplies and lets get started, you’ll be surprised how quick the swimsuit cover up tutorial is.
 Can’t start now?
 Pin for later!

 What you need:

 - A pattern with a hood: You can use any knit shirt pattern with a hood to make this swim cover up.
 I am using the Rosemary Raglan, but most of these patterns will work as well.
 If you choose a more fitted pattern like the Rosemary Raglan you may want to size up to have more room in the arms (I didn’t for this but would recommend doing so), Sweatshirt hoodies tend to have more ease already built into the arms.

 - French Terry cotton is the perfect fabric substrate for the swimsuit cover up tutorial project because of the absorbent looped wrong side.
 You will use a little more than your pattern calls for.

 Take the front bodice pattern piece and extend the center fold line out 4″.
 (You may want to do more for larger sizes.
 I made a chid size 2/4.)
 This piece will no longer be cut on the fold.
 Cut one mirrored pair instead.
 Also extend the hemline.
 I did a rough measurement on my daughter to see where I wanted it to land and then added 1″ for seam and hem allowance so I ended up adding 6″ to the length.
 I then used my french curve to round out the corner at the top of the center cut line.

 For the back of the bodice we only need to extend the hemline by the same amount we extended the front.
 It will still be cut on the fold.